v3io/iguazio_api_examples/taxi_streaming/README.md

     > - The platform's Spark-Streaming Integration module automatically creates a separate Spark stream partition for each platform stream shard (see [**create_drivers_stream.sh**](#code_walkthrough_create_drivers_stream_sh) for the shard-count configuration).
     >     The integration module ensures that when you use the Spark API to read from a stream, the data is consumed simultaneously from all partitions using separate Spark tasks, for optimal performance.
     >
-    > - The platform's Spark-Streaming Integration module implicitly decodes the Base64 data strings that are read from the stream using the Spark Streaming API.
+    > - The platform implicitly decodes the Base64 record data strings that are read from the stream using the Spark Streaming API.

 - Writes the raw data from the Spark DataFrame (`df`) to a NoSQL **drivers_table** table in the **taxi_streaming_example** directory of the "bigdata" container (see `NOSQL_TABLES_PATH`).
     The driver-ID attribute (`driver`) is defined as the table's primary key (`Key`).